Contractor Services Providers

 Tier 2 — Specialty Contractors.
 Contractors operating within defined trade boundaries — electrical, plumbing, HVAC, roofing, concrete, and similar disciplines.
 Specialty contractor licensing is governed at the state level and, in most jurisdictions, is issued by a separate trade board rather than a general contractor board.
 The Specialty Contractor Services Overview page details how these distinctions operate across trade categories.

 Tier 3 — Subcontractors.
 Firms that contract directly with a general contractor rather than the project owner.
-Subcontractor listings note the trades served, typical contract structures used, and whether the firm accepts direct owner engagement on smaller jobs.
+Subcontractor providers note the trades served, typical contract structures used, and whether the firm accepts direct owner engagement on smaller jobs.
 The role boundaries for this segment are defined at Subcontractor Services and Roles.

 - Project type (residential, commercial, industrial, government)